memespring/wiki-platformland-content/identifying-platforms.md

 ## Desk research

-Reviewing data from service assessments, legislation and lists of services looking for potentual comnmon capabilities.
+Reviewing data from service assessments, legislation and lists of services looking for potential common capabilities.